plotly/plotly.py/doc/python/colorscales.md

 ### Color Bar Displayed Horizontally

 By default, color bars are displayed vertically.
-You can change a color bar to be displayed horizontally by setting `orientation`=`h`.
+You can change a color bar to be displayed horizontally by setting the `colorbar` `orientation` attribute to `h`.

 ```python
 import plotly.graph_objects as go